Step 1: Apply online or in person at the Admissions office (I4-102)

 3) Personal Growth 120 or 130 or 140 (3 units) see catalog for course descriptions or a General Education Course

-6) Physical Education Supplemental Courses: Discuss with your Coach first or MAAP Counselor.
-These courses may consist of a professional activity course, a weight training class, fitness activities etc....) (.5-2 units each)
+These courses may consist of a professional activity course, a weight training class, cardio conditioning etc... (.5-2 units each).
+These courses are under Exercise Science.

 Step 10: Excel in out of the classroom and GO Oympians!